Sl3GE/Craftable-Spawners/README.md

 # Craftable Spawners
 Minecraft Plugin for Spawners

-Project is a 1.16.1 Minecraft Plugin
-This plugin allows for players to craft spawners without any commands.
+This project is a 1.16.1 Minecraft Plugin that allows for players to craft spawners without any commands.
 It also provides a command.